Arrata-TTRPG/Arrata-TTRPG/src/sections/quirks.typ

 interesting, but only if such an event is justifiable, otherwise Quirks would have no meaning other than to provide you with advantage and disadvantage.
-In the event where a character might reasonably consider and even act in a way contrary to a Quirk, we say they're \emph{Fighting the Quirk}.
+In the event where a character might reasonably consider and even act in a way contrary to a Quirk, we say they're _Fighting the Quirk_.

 To clarify, Fighting the Quirk is an event where a character might say;